techsoft3d/ts3d-hc-smartfilter/README.md

 ```
  SFUI.SmartFilterEditor.setChainSkip(1);
 ```
 When displaying the search results you can optionally skip over the first "n" levels when displaying the parent hierachy of a node.
-THis is useful if you loaded your model into a node other than the root node.
+This is useful if the application uses the loadSubtree functionality to load a model into a node other than the root node.

 ```
  SFUI.SmartFilterEditor.setShowLimitOption(true);
 ```
-You can control if the Limit checkbox should be visible in the UI.
+Controls if the Limit checkbox should be visible in the UI.